erchenger/Wearable-Developer-Convention-2014/README.md

 Wearable Developer Convention 2014
 ==================================

 This repo will be the home to both the Glassware and Pebble apps for the Wearable Developer Convention to help attendees view the schedule on their favorite wearable device.
-Forgive me (Elliott) for creating this in Android Studios we did this in a short amount of time and I am not fully switched over to AS yet.
+Forgive me (Elliott) for creating the Glassware with Eclipse and not Android Studios.
+We did this in a short amount of time and I am not fully switched over to AS yet.

 #JSON Formatting
 ##Time